 The GP PEIR disclosed that future development consistent with the General Plan will significantly increase the amount of runoff into the existing storm drains.
 Riverside County Flood Control and Water Conservation District (RCFCWCD) and the City have identified facilities that are currently undersized.
 Most are located in the older portions of the City such as downtown.
 RCFCWCD and/or the City have no plans for improvement for these facilities at this time.
 As result of this, facilities will need to be expanded and/or new facilities will need to be constructed to accommodate both existing and planned development.
 The City of Riverside has developed a five-year Capital Improvement Program (CIP), which includes a Strom Drain Program.
-This particular program will include improvement projects that eliminate flooding during major storm events.
-Construction of these improvements will be in coordination with RCFCWCD projects, and in support of economic development projects.
+This particular program will include improvements will be in coordination with RCFCWCD projects, and in support of economic development projects.